Law School Graduation Requirements

 In addition, students must complete a substantial percentage of credit and degree requirements at New England Law.
 Students may receive credit for summer study at another law school to decrease their course load during the academic year, providing they have obtained advance approval.

 Students may also arrange to "visit out" at a member law school of the Consortium for Innovative Legal Education.
-However, tuition is based on the entire course of study required for a degree (three years for Day Division and four years for Evening Division), so students are charged the full tuition for their program, regardless of credits earned in summer programs.
+However, tuition is based on the entire course of study required for a degree (three years for Day Program and four years for Evening Program), so students are charged the full tuition for their program, regardless of credits earned in summer programs.

 Additional Law School Graduation Requirements